 COMPOUND SEMICONDUCTORS HAVE BEEN IDENTIFIED AS ONE OF THE SIX KEY ENABLING TECHNOLOGIES CRUCIAL FOR FUTURE INDUSTRIAL DEVELOPMENT.

 AS A RESULT, THEY WILL PLAY A CRUCIAL ROLE IN ENABLING FURTHER INDUSTRIAL AND TECHNOLOGICAL DEVELOPMENT:

-Optoelectronic devices are used to source, detect and control light; they play a major role in a vast number of applications such as telecommunications, monitoring and sensing, LIDAR, or industrial manufacturing equipment.
-Examples of these devices are LEDs, image sensors, IR detectors, communication lasers, to name few.
-All these devices are made of compound semiconductor materials.
+Optoelectronic devices are used to source, detect, and control light; they play a major role in a vast number of applications such as telecommunications, monitoring, and sensing, LIDAR, or industrial manufacturing equipment.
+Examples of these devices are LEDs, image sensors, IR detectors, communication lasers, to name a few.
+All these devices are made of compound semiconductor materials...

-Technical specifications for these devices are becoming more challenging, dictated by the demanding use cases from technology trends.
-For example, thanks to the expansion of IoT and the deployment of 5G networks the amounts of data exchange are growing exponentially increasing the requirements for communication devices, lasers and receivers.
-In autonomous vehicles, manufactures stive to minimize any risk of failure in LIDAR systems which are commonly using optoelectronic devices like detectors or lasers.
-Highest reliability of these devices must be ensured, leaving no room for defective components.
+Technical specifications for optoelectronic devices are becoming more challenging, dictated by the demanding use cases from technology trends.
+For example, thanks to the expansion of IoT and the deployment of 5G networks the amounts of data exchange are growing exponentially increasing the requirements for communication devices, lasers, and receivers.
+In autonomous vehicles, manufacturers strive to minimize any risk of failure in LIDAR systems which are commonly using optoelectronic devices like detectors or lasers.
+The highest reliability of these devices must be ensured, leaving no room for defective components.

-This will only be achieved by implementing novel production technologies capable of improve the quality of the interfaces in the transistor based devices based on III/V materiasl such as GaAs or GaN.
+This will only be achieved by implementing novel production technologies capable of improving the quality of the interfaces in the transistor-based devices based on III/V materials such as GaAs or GaN.